mdegans/misanthropic/README.md

 // When requests are made, the key header is marked as sensitive. let client = Client::new(key)?;

-// Request a stream of events or errors. `json!` can be used, the `Request`
+// Request a stream of events or errors. `json!` can be used, the `Prompt`
 // builder pattern (shown in the `Single Message` example below), or anything
 // serializable.
 let stream = client